Tannerwill756/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+- sql is way to communicate to a relational database

 - [ ] Why do tables need a `primary key`?

+- because it will uniquely idenitfy all the records in that table

 - [ ] What is the name given to a table column that references the primary key on another table.

+- foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+- connecting table

 ## Minimum Viable Product